It doesn't get any more authentic than this, friends. A traditional tacos al pastor recipe made easy, vegan, and absolutely delicious.

 Side note: you will have to use two large skillets or cook two batches for this amount of TVP.

-Separating ingredients: this shouldn't come as a surprise, but don't store the corn tortillas with toppings on them.
+This shouldn't come as a surprise, but don't store the corn tortillas with toppings on them.
 Refer to our corn tortilla post for their storage instructions.

 💭 Pro tips